SariOren19/API/README.md

-NintexAPI Anomaly Detection Service
+#**NintexAPI Anomaly Detection Service**

-Overview
+##**Overview**

 Python-based API service for managing users within a system, with an added focus on anomaly detection to identify unusual user activities.

 It includes:
-1.User Management:
+-User Management:
-  a.Endpoint to add a new user.
+  -Endpoint to add a new user.
-  b.Endpoint to modify details of an existing user. c.Endpoint to remove a user. d.Endpoint to return a list of all users with their details.
+  -Endpoint to modify details of an existing user.
+  -Endpoint to remove a user.
+  -Endpoint to return a list of all users with their details.
-2.Anomaly Detection algorithms that flags unusual activities based on user behavior: a.Statistical method: z-score b.Machine learning method: Local Outlier Factor - LOF).
+-Anomaly Detection algorithms that flags unusual activities based on user behavior:
+  -Statistical method: z-score
+  -Machine learning method: Local Outlier Factor - LOF).
-3.Basic authentication to secure the API endpoints, including the anomaly detection feature.
+-Basic authentication to secure the API endpoints, including the anomaly detection feature.

 Setup